ASSOCIATE ARTISTS

 These artists are in our gallery and have much more on display that what is shown here.
 If you like the artist's work, come on by and see what else is available.
 We have from pottery and glass to photography and metal.
 From acrylic and oils to textile and wood to stone and paper art.
-Whatever your taste in art, our 22 artists are bound to have a fit for it.
+Whatever your taste in art, our 25 artists are bound to have a fit for it.
+Our artists come from Dubuque, Cedar Falls, Iowa City, Anamosa as well as through out the counties of Linn, Johnson, Benton, Blackhawk and Muscatine.

 Kevin Lurth prides himself on working with Derecho storm wood.
 The storm came thru Linn County and devastated up to 100,00 trees with 140mph winds.
 Using walnut, pinecones, maple and combining with resin and high gloss finishes, Kevin is a master woodworker.